insideout10/wordlift-docs/docs/shortcodes.rst

     *(optional)* The chord's *base* color.

 depth
     *(optional)* Maximum distance to travel in the entity graph in order to populate the chord.
-A small number limits the exploration in the neighborhood of the main entity.
+A small number limits the exploration of the main entity.

 global
     *(optional)* When *global=true* the main entity of the chord is not the current post, but the most mentioned entity in the latest posts.